Ruahine Regiment: First World War

 In early 1914, the 17th (Ruahine) Regiment was formed by redesignating the 2nd Battalion, 9th (Wellington East Coast) Regiment (the 1st Battalion was retitled as the 9th (Hawke's Bay) Regiment).
 At the outbreak of the First World War in August 1914, the decision was made to form a New Zealand infantry brigade of four battalions from the existing territorial regiments.
 Men from the 17th (Ruahine) Regiment formed the 17th (Ruahine) Company of the Wellington Battalion, which saw service during the Gallipoli Campaign.
 Following the evacuation from Gallipoli in 1916, the Battalion became a regiment of two battalions.
 The Wellington Infantry Regiment would see action on the western front, engaging in the battles of the Somme, Messines, Broodseinde, Passchendaele, German Spring Offensive and the Hundred Days' Offensive.
 A third battalion was also raised in 1917, but was disbanded in 1918 due to manpower shortages.
 Both the 2nd and 3rd battalions were organised along the same lines as the 1st Battalion, each with their own eponymous 17th (Ruahine) Company.
 The Wellington Infantry Regiment was disbanded at the end of the war.

 Sir Walter Buchanan, a former MP for Wairarapa, was appointed honorary colonel of the Regiment in 1916.
 In 1921, the 17th (Ruahine) Regiment was amalgamated with the 9th (Hawkes Bay) Regiment and became the 3rd Battalion, Wellington Regiment, which was later redesignated as the Hawke's Bay Regiment in 1923.
-The Ruahine Regiment received a stand of colours in 1923 which were immediately laid up in St Matthews Church in Masterton as the Regiment no longer existed.
+The Ruahine Regiment received a stand of colours in 1923 which were immediately laid up in St Matthew's Church in Masterton as the Regiment no longer existed.